R-aryan/Text-Generation-using-RNN/README.md

 # Text Generation with Neural Networks

-In this notebook we will create a network that can generate text, here we show it being done character by character.
+In this repository we will create a network that can generate text, here we show it being done character by character.